 Item pages may also include a section for comments, depending on whether your organization chooses to enable them.
 Comments appear at the bottom of the Overview tab and can be added by the item owner or other logged in users.
 Once you've published a comment, you can delete it but you can’t edit it.
 People who are logged in can also reply to a comment.
 Item owners receive email notifications of new comments and can delete comments published for items they own.
 Comments can be sorted from newest to oldest (New) or by most recent reply (Latest Reply).
 You can subscribe to an RSS feed of comments for an item that is shared with everyone (public).
 You cannot subscribe to comments on an item that is only shared with your organization (or that is private).

 Add to favorites

-You can create a list of favorites from items you've added and that you see on the search results and gallery pages.
+You can create a list of favorites from items you've added and that you see in search results, on the gallery page, on the Living Atlas website, and in other ArcGIS apps.
 View your list from the My Favorites tab on the content page and when you search for layers to add to your map.

 To mark an item as a favorite, click Add to Favorites below the thumbnail of the item on the Overview tab.

 To remove a favorite item from your list, click Remove from Favorites below the thumbnail of the item.

 Depending on your privileges, you can share your item directly from the Share button on the item page.